maratbn/RobotsWhiz/readme.txt

 = 0.2.1
 * Fixed bug:  Restored the php echo short tags for rendering <table> column header captions that were incorrectly removed earlier.
+* Fixed bug:  Corrected the logic for processing previously saved values.